 Two of us had the has while the other two had one of their specials – a fabulous looking whole artichoke stuffed with truffle oil infused scrambled eggs, fresh, thick cut toast, and a small salad.
 The word must have quickly spread as to how good this actually were because more and more artichokes kept coming from the kitchen as the restaurant began to fill.
 The two artichokes on our table had fresh bacon (cut by the restaurant) added as the perfect side to an already decadent dish.

-If you are in Woodstock do not miss the opportunity to stop at Oriole 9 and if you like corned beef hash or even if you don’t think you like corned beef hash – give it a go – you will not be disappointed.
+If you are in Woodstock, Catskills, or Hudson Valley areas do not miss the opportunity to stop at Oriole 9 and if you like corned beef hash or even if you don’t think you like corned beef hash – give it a go – you will not be disappointed.
 And thank you Oriole 9 for making the most important meal of the day feel important once again.